The light was fading.

 "No. I don't even think he knows where he is right now."

-A step fell softly on the landing outside.
-Then a two-fingered tap on the door, which swung open gently.
+A soft step fell on the landing outside.
+Then a two-fingered tap on the door, which eased open.

 Silence, broken only by Mrs Hudson's cries, and what John now recognised as Greg Lestrade's voice as he tried to comfort her.